-A Second Note: All students who meet certification requirements will be recommended to Alberta Education electronically, as soon as final grades are submitted (usually, around the end of May) – students do not require a Dean's Recommendation Letter to be certified!
+A Second Note: All students who meet certification requirements will be recommended to Alberta Education electronically, as soon as final grades are submitted (usually in late May or early June) – students do not require an Early Clearance Letter to be certified!

-- An offer of employment, including a start date
+- An offer of employment

-- A letter of confirmation from Alberta Education that your application for teacher certification is now complete,
+- A letter of confirmation from Alberta Education that your application for teacher certification is now complete

 - Your UCID number.